entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 >  - This characters is present in Pachyosteomorph arthrodires, such as *Paralciosteus*.

 ** Vagus canal pierced near the posteior end of the endocranium: basent (0); present (1).
 >  - This characters is present in Pachyosteomorph arthrodires, such as *Paralciosteus*.
+The similar postion of vagus is also present in rhenanids.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.